ZPTXDev/Quaver/CONFIGURATION.md

 `features.web.https` - HTTPS configuration.
 > **Note:** If you're not using HTTPS, please remove this property entirely.

 `features.web.https.key` - The path to the HTTPS key file.
-This is relative to the `dist` folder.
+This is relative to the root folder.

 `features.web.https.cert` - The path to the HTTPS certificate file.
-This is relative to the `dist` folder.
+This is relative to the root folder.